 To situate cosmopolitanism and Jewish identity together may be problematic even after Kwame Anthony Appiah's important contribution to the idea of rooted cosmopolitanism.
 Jewish cosmopolitanism implies the foregrounding of the culture as the identity of origin, which in turn may seem borne out of a need to hold on to the nostalgic desire to belong to a cohesive community.
 I have long argued for a relationship to culture as being citational and against the tendency towards nostalgia or imagined cohesion in relation to identity politics that seem particularly prevalent in relation to Jewish artists.
-Certainly in curatorial choices if not the artists' own, there is a domination of the impulse to either celebrate Jewishness that can be seen through examples of many Jewish museums6 or to mine one's history for roots or atrocities Judy Chicago and Susan Hiller being prominent example 7s.
+Certainly in curatorial choices if not the artists' own, there is a domination of the impulse to either celebrate Jewishness or to mine one's history for roots or atrocities.
 I would go so far as to say that the desire for wholeness and restitution from a victim past is often the driver of Jewish work rather than the seemingly existential isolation of the cosmopolitan ideal of the "citizen of the world."
 The overwhelming majority of artists who are Jewish choose not to make Jewish identity figure in their working practice in any way.
-Even when they do, disavow intentionality, which in itself declares a hegemonic trope of disinterested internationalist uniformity that is actually a Euro-American aesthetic.9 There are of course notable exceptions such as the aforementioned Susan Hiller or Judy Chicago, but these are exceptions who prove the rule, for neither made "Jewish work" until they were established in their reputation and for both these artists, the

-"Jewish work" is the most conservative in concept of their respective oeuvres.
+Even when they do, disavow intentionality, which in itself declares a hegemonic trope of disinterested internationalist uniformity that is actually a Euro-American aesthetic.
+7 There are of course notable exceptions such as Susan Hiller or Judy Chicago, but these are exceptions who prove the rule, for neither made "Jewish work" until they were established in their reputation and for both these artists, the "Jewish work" is the most conservative in concept of their respective oeuvres.
 So the apparently existing dilemma is whether to make celebratory Jewish work or work that buries any visibility of Jewishness at all.
-10 I consider this a reductive binary and a lost opportunity to rethink a more radical Jewish subjectivity through the visual imagination.
+8 I consider this a reductive binary and a lost opportunity to rethink a more radical Jewish subjectivity through the visual imagination.
 Doug Fishbone and Ruth Novaczek's work offer such a radical Jewish subjectivity through a multivalent collage that gives form to the complexities of negotiating a Jewish lived reality.